jericmac/energy-trading-api-wrappers/README.md

 # Energy Trading API Wrappers
-API Wrappers for Energy Markets Data from publicly available sources.
+This package aims to build Pandas-based API wrappers for Energy Markets Data coming from publicly available sources.

 > **disclaimer** While readily useable, this API library is under constant in development.
 Enjoy!